kmeeraj/scratchpad/README.md

 Scratchpad
 ======

-Application used for know analystics of SQLE and MLE functions performance on Cloud platforms like Azure, AWS, GCP
+Application used to view performace of SQLE and MLE functions on Cloud platforms like Azure, AWS, GCP

 ## Build from source ##